 Yixing clay, also known as ZiSha, originates in the Yixing region of Jiangsu Province, China.
-There are many varieties of clay under the general Yixing umbrella term, all of which differ in color, mineral content and therefore interact with teas differently.
+There are many varieties of clay under the general Zi Sha ("purple clay") umbrella term, all of which differ in color, and mineral content and therefore interact with teas differently.
 Yixing clay is very highly revered and reserved almost exclusively for the production of teaware.

-Duan Ni translates as "fortified clay".
+Duan Ni (段泥) translates as "satin clay".
 The percentage of iron oxide in Duan Ni is always lower than other Yixing clay, anywhere from 2-4%, with a notably high firing temperature of 1117-1200°C. The color of the clay ranges from golden or beige to light yellow or even green.

 • Capacity: 200ml

 • Speed of pour: 13.5 ml/sec (since each teapot is individually crafted, the pouring speed may vary)